virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at
 - `sourcePath` - *URL* to download an external file
-- `destPath` - the container path, where the uploaded file is to be saved
+- `destPath` - container path, where the uploaded file is to be saved

 ### Unpack
 Available for all nodes